approvals/ApprovalTests.cpp/doc/CMakeIntegration.md

 Note the `GIT_TAG` values: This tells CMake which revision of dependencies to use.
 The value can be a tag or a git commit ID.
 Here we use `master`, to always test our integrations with the latest Approval Tests code.
 However, it is generally recommended to pin your dependencies to specific versions, and test behaviour before updating to newer versions.

-After CMake has generated the build files, the directory structure would look something like this, where the `cmake-build-debug` directory is the build space, and the `cmake-build-debug/_deps` contains the downloaded and built ApprovalTests.cpp repository:
+After CMake has generated the build files, the directory structure would look something like this, where the `cmake-build-debug` directory is the build space, and the `cmake-build-debug/_deps` contains the downloaded and built ApprovalTests.cpp and Catch2 repositories:

 ```
 fetch_content_approvaltests_catch2/